DHTMLX/docs-suite/docs/grid/usage_history.md

 This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

-You can manage the history of actions in the Grid component via the API of the [`History`](grid/configuration.md#history-of-grid-actions) module.
-It allows tracking changes made by the user through the user interface, such as editing cells using the editor, clearing cells, or applying modifications via the handle in the `BlockSelection` mode.
-The module supports the `undo` and `redo` operations, as well as allows managing the history stack with the ability to limit its size.
+You can manage the history of actions in the Grid component with the API of the [`History`](grid/configuration.md#history-of-grid-actions) module.
+It allows you to track changes made by the user through the user interface, such as editing cells with the editor, clearing cells, or applying modifications with the handle in the `BlockSelection` mode.
+The module supports the `undo` and `redo` operations and allows you to manage the history stack, including a limit on its size.

 ## Initializing the History module

-To initialize the `History` module, use the [`history`](grid/api/grid_history_config.md) property in the configuration of the **dhx.Grid** component.
-When the Grid is created, the module is accessible through the `grid.history` property.
+To initialize the `History` module, use the [`history`](grid/api/grid_history_config.md) property in the configuration of the `dhx.Grid` component.
+After you create the Grid, you can access the module through the `grid.history` property.

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {